How to Prepare Your Home for Summer Holidays

 If you live in an apartment, you can ask your building security to turn off the main water valve to your apartment.

-Leaving your ACs switched on
+Leaving your ACs switched on during the summer

 We recommend leaving your ACs on at 24 degrees and ideally on a timer for at least 8 – 12 hours in the day.
 Better, upgrade to a smart thermostat which you can easily control remotely while you are on holiday.

 Before you leave, make sure to unplug electronics around the house that don’t need power while you’re gone.
-Not only will it save you on your utility bill, it will lower the risk of an electrical fire.
+Not only will it save you on your DEWA bill, it will lower the risk of an electrical fire.
 Unplug things like routers, televisions, computers or unused chargers.

 Clean your kitchen and fridge of perishables like vegetables and fruits.
 Get rid of anything that can decompose and stink your entire home.
 Lastly don’t forget to empty your trash out before you leave.